 Tetanus is a serious infection caused by bacterium Clostridium Tetani.
 It is a disease that affects nervous system due to the release of potent neurotoxin.
 The toxin released by this germ can lock a person in steely grip, bend his back like a bow, and cause severe painful muscle spasm.
 Finally the toxin terminates patient’s existence with single swift of airway obstruction.

 The bacteria usually enter through wound that is contaminated with soil, feces, manure or unsterilized needles and surgical instruments.
 The disease is prevalent all over world although its incidence has dramatically reduced due to use of effective tetanus vaccine.
+However, it still remains an important cause of morbidity and mortality in developing countries, especially in children below the age of 5 years.

 Treatment of tetanus infection is empirical.
 Antibiotics, tetanus immunoglobulin, muscle relaxants and clean dressing of wound etc are done till the toxin effect is exhausted.